Our latest finds

 A cultural food tour around Mauritius

 It may be an established beach destination, but we’re eager to show you a more in-depth view of Mauritius in our latest private guided tour.
-The island has been populated by waves of traders, colonists, slaves and indentured labourers over the centuries, creating a blend of cultures that’s best appreciated by sampling Mauritian cuisine.
+The island has been populated by waves of traders, colonists, slaves and indentured laborers over the centuries, creating a blend of cultures that’s best appreciated by sampling Mauritian cuisine.

-Walking between the faded colonial villas in the capital Port Louis, try maize pudding, a cornmeal recipe brought over by African slaves or chilli cakes served in a French baguette.
+Walking between the faded colonial villas in the capital Port Louis, try maize pudding, a cornmeal recipe brought over by African slaves or chili cakes served in a French baguette.
 One of the most popular snacks is dholl puri, a stuffed flatbread that’s prepared using traditional Indian techniques.

 You’ll then head inland to join Marie-Michelle for a traditional Creole lunch.
 A keen cook, she’ll show you how ingredients are ground together on a stone to form a smooth curry paste.
 Her family will join you as you sit down together to eat, and might teach you some sega dance moves once you’ve finished.